-The Gouldian finch has earlier been recorded within the Ord-East Expansion Area.
+The Gouldian finch has been recorded within the Ord-East Expansion Area prior to development.
 A preliminary survey during the non-breeding season of 2010 identified the presence of suitable breeding habitat (Pryke 2010).
 Additional in-depth surveys during the breeding season of 2011 (March-June) located 5 distinct breeding populations all of which were located within these habitats.
-During breeding surveys, Gouldian finches have also been sighted feeding on Sarga species within the breeding habitats.
+During breeding surveys, Gouldian finches were also sighted feeding on Sarga species within the breeding habitats.

 Gouldian finches have also been located within the Weaber Plain Development Area during the non-breeding season.
 In August 2010, birds were observed during general bird surveys (by Animal Plants Minerals).
 Furthermore, during in-depth surveys in 2011, birds were located in both the Buffer Area and the Development Area (Save The Gouldian Fund, 2011b).
 In contrast, in 2012, during the initial land-clearing phase, no Gouldian finches were sighted in either the Buffer or Development Areas (Save The Gouldian Fund 2013).
-However, in the last round of surveys (since land clearing has been completed), 14 Gouldian finches were sighted in the Buffer Areas during the late dry season syrveys (Save The Gouldian Fund 2014).
+However, since land clearing has been completed, 14 Gouldian finches were sighted in the Buffer Areas during the late dry season surveys in 2013 (Save The Gouldian Fund 2014), 29 in 2014 (Save The Gouldian Fund 2014) and a record high of 38 and 33 in 2015 and 2016, respectively (Save The Gouldian Fund 2015; Save The Gouldian Fund 2016).